raspberrypilearning/green-goals/en/step_2.md

 ## Walk through the goals

-In this step you will program the **Main Panda** sprite to walk from the left to the right-hand side of the stage, changing to the next backdrop when it reaches the right-hand side of the stage.
+In this step, you will program the **Main Panda** sprite to walk from the left-hand side of the Stage to the right-hand side, changing to the next backdrop when it reaches the right-hand side of the stage.
 A message is then broadcast to let all the sprites know when the backdrop changes.

 --- task ---

 **Online:** open the [starter project](http://rpf.io/green-goals-on){:target="\_blank"} in Scratch.

-**Offline:** open the project [starter file](http://rpf.io/p/en/green-goals-get){:target="\_blank"} in the Scratch offline editor.
-If you need to download and install Scratch, you can find it [here](https://scratch.mit.edu/download){:target="\_blank"}.
+**Offline:** open the [project starter file](http://rpf.io/p/en/green-goals-get){:target="\_blank"} in the Scratch offline editor.
+If you need to, you can [download and install Scratch here](https://scratch.mit.edu/download){:target="\_blank"}.

 The Scratch environment that you will open looks like this: